 3:15 PM: We reached Talakadu.
 Here there are few local alfresco veg restaurants.
 There are no better places to eat so we had to have our lunch at one of these restaurants which charged Rs.75 per meal.
 After that, we went to the river bank.
 Some of my friends took bath and played in the river while others sat on the beach and enjoyed the view and visited nearby places.

 5:20 PM: We started our return journey to Bangalore.
 Overall it was a very entertaining and satisfying trip and we all enjoyed it.
-It is perhaps the best one day trip you can have from Bangalore and Mysore.

 - Visit both Gaganachukki and Bharachukki falls.